 Elsham Hall, Grade II* listed country house in Elsham, England.

-Elsham Hall is a limestone country house with a three-story east facade decorated with rusticated stonework and an ornamental pediment.
-The building follows a square layout typical of English country houses of its period.
+Elsham Hall is a limestone country house in Elsham, Lincolnshire, England, with a three-story east facade featuring rusticated stonework and an ornamental pediment.
+The building follows a square layout and sits within a large country park with woodland, a lake, and open grounds.

-The house was built in the 1600s and went through major rebuilding in the 1760s when the Thompson family owned it.
-Those renovations shaped much of what visitors see in the building today.
+The house was built in the 1600s and went through major rebuilding in the 1760s under the Thompson family.
+That period of change shaped the current form of the facade and the square layout of the building.

 The community of curious travelers